 At its fifty-third session, the Sub-Committee decided to defer the decision on the adoption of paragraph 1.5.2.5 and the related references in 1.5.2.6 to the fifty-fourth session, to allow experts enough time to consider the implications of its implementation and pending provision of additional background on the proposal by the representative of IAEA.
 In the light of the information provided in document ST/SG/AC.10/C.3/2018/108, the Sub-Committee is invited to consider adoption of the amendments to 1.5.2.5 and 1.5.2.6 contained in document ST/SG/AC.10/C.3/2018/54, with the following modifications to 1.5.2.5 (changes are indicated):

-“1.5.2.5 In the event of a nuclear or radiological emergency during the transport of radioactive material, emergency provisions, as established by relevant national and/or international organizations, shall be observed to protect people, property and the environment.
+“1.5.2.5 In the event of a nuclear or radiological emergency during the transport of radioactive material provisions as established by relevant national and/or international organizations, shall be observed to protect people, property and the environment.
 Consignors and carriers shall establish, in advance, arrangements for preparedness and response in accordance with the national and/or international requirements and in a consistent and coordinated manner with the national and/or international emergency arrangements.”

 [IAEA: 304]